stfc/PSyclone/doc/developer_guide/psyir_symbols.rst

 At the moment, nodes that represent a scope (all `Schedules` and `Containers`) have a symbol table which contains the symbols used by their descendant nodes.
+Nested scopes with their associated symbol table are allowed in the PSyIR.

 The `new_symbol` method is provided to create new symbols while avoiding name